Movement-DAO/move-docs/src/pages/proposals/peace-000.md

 The Multisig Process:

 - is also simple and easy to understand, leading to similar benefits.
 - has safety mechanisms in place (the dao-lawfirm.eth removal) but does not overly centralize execution.
-New members must be added through standard governance processes.
+New Members must be added through standard governance processes.

 ## Risks

-- These processes rely on sound distribution of tokens and NFTs, as well as sound multisig membership.
+- These processes rely on sound distribution of tokens and NFTs, as well as sound multisig Membership.
 - Poor decision making, malicious behaviour, or bias from the multisig could prove disastrous.
-Multisig membership should expand over time.
+Multisig Membership should expand over time.
 - This government process is more rigid than the DAO's current processes.
 Although this will improve transparancy, it may make the DAO less flexible in urgent situations.
 - The process has high thresholds, meaning only well-liked proposals will pass.
 - The process inherits risks of democracy.